kirillwolkow/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

 Customising the tabbed interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As standard, Wagtail organises panels for pages into three tabs: 'Content', 'Promote' and 'Settings'.
+As standard, Wagtail organises panels for pages into two tabs: 'Content' and 'Promote'.
 For snippets Wagtail puts all panels into one page.
 Depending on the requirements of your site, you may wish to customise this for specific page types or snippets - for example, adding an additional tab for sidebar content.
 This can be done by specifying an ``edit_handler`` attribute on the page or snippet model.
 For example:

 .. code-block:: python